 We pioneered the use of high voltage leak detection for some flat roof applications in the early 1990’s.
 Until that time it had been used only for testing bridge deck membranes.
-It is particularly useful for leak detection in single ply and liquid applied waterproofing membranes.
+It is particularly useful for roof leak detection in single ply and liquid applied waterproofing membranes.
+Electronic integrity testing of waterproofing membranes, using the Holiday or Pinhole test method, relies on the insulating properties of most membranes and conductive properties of the substrate for the test to be affective.

 A high voltage is passed through a copper brush which is swept across the surface of a dry roof.
 Any breaches are indicated by an alarm triggered when an electrical path to earth is detected.
 A precise location of the breach can then be located by the operator.